 - The DBA enables the database for Oracle Database QoS Management using Enterprise Manager Cloud Control.

-For Oracle Solaris platforms, there is an additional consideration: About Multi-CPU Binding on Solaris and Quality of Service Management
+For Oracle Solaris platforms, there is an additional consideration.

 The installation and configuration of Oracle Grid Infrastructure for a cluster is not covered in this book.